Guisanpea/dotfiles/zsh/README.md

 When using zsh there are dependencies which has to be met.
 First, [oh-my-zsh][], and then external plugins, [zsh-autosuggestions][] and [zsh-syntax-highlighting][], and theme, [bullet-train][]

+Also you need to install a powerline compatible font

 When dependencies are installed source them in your own `.zshrc` and then source the config files on zsh folderº

 [oh-my-zsh]: https://github.com/robbyrussell/oh-my-zsh/